jamietre/iter8/README.md

 ##### Note about key-value pairs

  When describing an element as a *key-value pair*, this always means an array with two elements: `[key, value]`.
-This is the data structure used by JavaScript `Map` objects, and is also used for many other operations by `Iter` such as iterating over objects (property-value), and grouping (groupname-members).
+This is the data structure used by JavaScript `Map` objects, and is also used for many other operations by `Iter` such as iterating over objects [property, value], and grouping [group-key, [group-members]].

 ##### Note about use of undefined